Benas09/FujitsuAC/README.md

 ![](/images/usb_plug.png)
 <br/>

-#### Uploading the code
+#### Uploading the code first time
 1. Download Arduino IDE (I used 2.3)
 2. File -> Preferences -> Additional boards manager URLs: http://arduino.esp8266.com/stable/package_esp8266com_index.json
 3. Download required libraries:
    * this library - FujitsuAC (Benas09)
    * PubSubClient 2.8 (Nick O'Leary)
 4. Open Arduino IDE -> File -> Examples -> FujitsuAC -> Controller
+5. Select your ESP32 board:
+   * Choose your board type Tools -> Board -> esp32 -> ESP32 Dev module
+   * Choose your port Tools -> Port -> /dev/ttyUSB0 (or similar)
-5. Select your ESP32 board and upload code (when uploading from MAC, you have to set upload speed to lowest - 460800, otherwise you will get an error while uploading)
+   * Sketch -> Upload using programmer (when uploading from MAC, you have to set upload speed to lowest - 460800, otherwise you will get an error while uploading)

 *Additional button can be used for credentials reset functionality - uncomment RESET_BUTTON and set to corresponding pin.
 When you press this button (pull corresponding pin to GND) - controller deletes given credentials, reboots and goes to point*